Ovingham Middle School is committed to delivering the best possible support for anyone with special educational needs or disability.

 Home school planners or communication books are used as a form of communication between parents, carers and teachers.

 We hold parents’ evening twice a year, provide interim reports on subjects and a written reports once a year.
 Parents / Carers are welcome at any time to make an appointment to see the form teacher / SENDCO.

 |How will school prepare children with SEND to join their next setting/college/stage of education or life?

 We have a carefully planned and structured transition programmes between our feeder First Schools and the High School .
-We liaise with the SENDCO’s and Year 4 teachers from our feeder first schools and with the SENDCO and Student Welfare Officer from Prudhoe Community High School.
+We liaise with the SENDCO’s and Year 4 teachers from our feeder first schools and with the SENDCO, Student Welfare Officer and Year 9 pastoral team from Prudhoe Community High School.

 Parents of pupils’ with SEND are encouraged to book appointments with the SENDCO prior to transition.